dahlia/sqlalchemy-imageattach/docs/guide/context.rst

             raise
         session.commit()

-Note that the responisibility to close files is yours.
+Note that the responsibility to close files is yours.
 Because some file-like objects can be reused several times, or don't have to be closed (or some of them even don't have any ``close()`` method).